 Many families don’t set up and decorate their trees (oftentimes children don’t help with the decorating and don’t see the tree) before Christmas Eve.
 Depending on whether the family is Protestant or Catholic, the tree is usually taken down on January 6th or on February 2nd.

-We do have a natural tree (love the smell) and our decoration is a mix of everything, baubles, wooden and plastic figures, tinsel, and decoration we and the kids grafted ourselves.
-While we love the real candle idea, with two little kids and a cat, we always go the safer route and use Christmas lights.
+We do have a natural tree (love the smell) and our decoration is a mix of everything, baubles, wooden and plastic figures, tinsel, and decoration that we and the kids grafted ourselves.
+While we love the real candle idea, with two little kids and a cat, we go the safer route and use Christmas lights.

 German Christmas festivities last for 3 days: Heiligabend (Christmas Eve), 1.
 Weihnachtsfeiertag (Christmas Day), 2.
 Weihnachtsfeiertag (St. Stephen's Day).

 Heiligabend is the most important day of the German celebration.
 There’s no Santa Claus coming down the chimney, no reindeer, and most importantly: no waiting for Christmas morning!
 The Bescherung, the exchanging of gifts, takes place right then on Christmas Eve either before or after dinner.
 Families with young children often keep the living room closed off, revealing the Christmas tree to the excited youngsters only at the last minute.
 The gifts are delivered by the Christkind, usually depicted with blond hair and angelic wings.

 1. Weihnachtsfeiertag (Christmas Day) and 2.
 Weihnachtsfeiertag (St. Stephen's Day)